Matty-El/velo-route/README.md

 #### Heroku Deployment
 1. Set up local workspace for Heroku
     - In terminal window of your IDE type: **pip3 freeze -- local > requirements.txt.** (The file is needed for Heroku to know which files to install.)
-    - In termial window of your IDE type: **python app.py > Procfile** (The file is needed for Heroku to know which file is needed as entry point.)
+    - In terminal window of your IDE type: **python app.py > Procfile** (The file is needed for Heroku to know which file is needed as entry point.)
 2. Set up Heroku: create a Heroku account and create a new app and select your region.
 3. Deployment method 'Github'
     - Click on the **Connect to GitHub** section in the deploy tab in Heroku.